xcart/xcart-docs/_pages/kb_en/migration/getting_started_with_store_migration.md

 ## Step 1: Obtaining an X-Cart License and Installing the Software

 1. Follow the link below to compare X-Cart packages and choose the most suitable one: [http://www.x-cart.com/software_pricing.html](http://www.x-cart.com/software_pricing.html).

     [Download](https://www.x-cart.com/download.html) the software.
 If you select a commercial package, purchase a license to get a license key.

 2. If you have a web server, check if it meets [X-Cart system requirements](http://kb.x-cart.com/en/general_setup/installation_guide.html#server-requirements) and make the necessary adjustments.

     If you have no web server, or it doesn’t qualify, consider [X-Cart Hosting](http://www.x-cart.com/hosting.html), which is fine-tuned for optimal X-Cart performance, or select one of our [trusted partners](http://partners.x-cart.com/hosting-companies).

 3. Once the hosting is ready, proceed to X-Cart installation.
 See a detailed Installation guide [here](http://kb.x-cart.com/en/general_setup/installation_guide.html#installation-process).

-4. Once your X-Cart is installed, you will see a pop-up window suggesting that you register your license ([see how](https://www.youtube.com/watch?v=MEncqXpJ8qc)) or activate a paid edition license (see [video instruction](https://www.youtube.com/watch?v=mmedPCQ91yA)).
-Follow the procedure in accordance with the X-Cart package chosen.
+4. Once your X-Cart is installed, you will see a pop-up window suggesting that you register your license.
+Follow the {% link "procedure" ref_qwhmJtqW %} in accordance with the X-Cart package chosen.

 ## Step 2: Data Migration with a Store Migration App

 The easiest way to migrate store data is to use the service provided by X-Cart partners Cart2Cart.
 They guarantee the finest quality of data transfer to your new X-Cart store.
 With a number of ready-made migration addons that we provide, this task should be easy.

-1. Open X-Cart Admin back end –> My addons –> View more addons in Marketplace and search by the search term "migrate".
+1. Open X-Cart Admin back end –> My addons –> View more addons in Marketplace and search by the term "migrate".

 2. Find the addon showing the name of your current shopping cart platform.
-Presently, we support migration from Magento, WooCommerce, PrestaShop, Shopify, OsCommerce, BigCommerce, Interspire, ZenCart and [more](https://market.x-cart.com/search/?substring=cart2cart), see the entire list in the Marketplace via the X-Cart admin area.
+Presently, we support migration from Magento, WooCommerce, PrestaShop, Shopify, OsCommerce, BigCommerce, Interspire, ZenCart and [more](https://market.x-cart.com/search/?substring=cart2cart), see the entire list in the Marketplace via the X-Cart Admin area.

 3. Install the addon and register a Cart2Cart account, or sign in if you already have one.